skellis46/slipbox/somatics unlimited.md

 And here's Sylvie Fortin and Élise Hardy writing in 2018 and citing Fortin from 2015:

 > focusing on the micro-political body through somatic education can help women exercise agency within the matrix of social inequalities they live in.
 [Fortin 2015, in @fortin-2018-fibromyalgia p.271]

-Just to be clear: Both of these articles are remarkable and I have enormous respect for the authors ... and I sure have missed Andrée in these last difficult years.

 In both quotes, the word _can_ is the same as the term "to be able to".
 But the stakes of Fortin and Hardy's _can_ are high.
 Their _can_ is implicated in a claim about a benefit of somatic practices: somatic practice x CAN lead to effect y.
 Once you start seeing the word _can_ used in this way in JDSP you see it everywhere.
 Perhaps this is a case of the Baader-Meinhof phenomenon (also called the frequency illusion) -- that thing that happens when you learn a word or idea and then start seeing it everywhere -- but my suspicion is that we in JDSP deploy the word _can_ as a _hedge_ very often indeed.